Alaska Auto Rental Review

 Returning the car

 After ten days, we swapped cars.
 After driving the Dalton Highway, we returned the vehicle to Alaska Auto Rental headquarters in Fairbanks.
 And for the southern part of our trip, we took another vehicle.
 The service was excellent, and the car exchange went smoothly.
 We received an almost new car (Chevrolet Malibu) with very low mileage.
 The rule of the rental company is that the car should be washed after driving on the dirt road.
 After driving the Dalton Highway, our Nissan Rogue was up to its roof in mud.
 Before returning the car, we visited the car wash and returned the clean car.
 After visiting the Kenai Peninsula, we returned the second car near the Anchorage airport.
+We made with this car great day trips from Anchorage as well.
 The process also ran very smoothly.
 We didn’t have to wash this car before returning it because we only used it on paved Alaska roads.

 Is Alaska Auto Rental a reliable car rental?